 Goal: Advance Just and Durable Peace

-- Supporting innovative and collaborative approaches and policies for conflict prevention, management, and transformation at the multilateral, regional, and national levels.
+- Supporting innovative and collaborative approaches to and policies for conflict prevention and transformation at the multilateral, regional, and national levels.

 - Strengthening constituencies and political will for conflict transformation and durable peace.